Trip Date: August 2-3, 2003

 Campsite: Minotaur Lake

-Summit: Labyrinth Mtn. (ascent & descent via Southeast Slope)
+Summit: Labyrinth Mtn. (off-trail hike & rock scramble via Southeast Slope)

 Approximate Stats: 6 miles traveled; 2600 feet gained & lost.